CHEM 101

 Covalent compounds and molecules

 We would like to explain many of the properties of the substances we observe directly in terms of the nature of the molecules that make them up on the nanoscale.
-Even though water, hydrogen gas, and oxygen gas are all simple covalent compounds, the chemical difference between the elemental forms of the constituents of water - H2(g) and O2(g) - and water (H2O) itself is quite stark.
+Even though water, hydrogen gas, and oxygen gas are all simple covalent compounds, the chemical difference between the stable elemental forms of the constituents of water - H2(g) and O2(g) - and water (H2O) itself is quite stark.

 Ionic vs. covalent bonds